EOluwatobi/LITA-CAPSTONE-SALES-PROJECT/README.md

 This project report analyzes the sales performance of Incubator HubStore , which operates across four regions: North, South, East, and West.
 The store sells six product categories, each with distinct demand patterns.
 The data covers sales performance regional performance and contribution, product-wise revenue, and highlight insights for sales trends, patterns and opportunities for growth.

-### Objectives
-- Retrieve the total sales for each product category.
-- Find the number of sales transactions in each region.
-- Determine the highest-selling product by total sales value.
-- Calculate total revenue per product.
-- Calculate monthly sales totals for the current year.
-- Determine the top 5 customers by total purchase amount.
-- calculate the percentage of total sales contributed by each region.
-- Identify products with no sales in the last quarte

 ### Data Content
 The data set contains the following field:
 - OrderId: The Unique identifier of a particular product.